 How Interns Learn

-The WHRI farm produces organic vegetables, milk, eggs, meat, and organic pecans for sale in the local market.
+The WHRI farm produces organic vegetables, milk, eggs, and meat for sale in the local market.
 Interns are, therefore, involved in all aspects of running a working farm (planning, production, research, marketing, etc.).
 We try as much as possible to utilize production techniques appropriate to developing-world settings.
-These include composting, cover cropping, biointensive integrated pest management, drip irrigation, multi-species rotational grazing, pastured poultry, etc.
+These include composting, cover cropping, bio-intensive integrated pest management, drip irrigation, multi-species rotational grazing, pastured poultry, etc.

 In addition to farm work, interns are involved in leading school tours, teaching classes, and speaking to church and community groups.
-Those interns who choose to participate in the optional 3-month international internship will be encouraged to raise support through fund-raising activities.
-Following their 13 months on our farm, interns may also choose to learn skills in animal traction through a one-month exchange agreement with Tillers International in Kalamazoo, MI.
-All these experiences are integral to the learning of the intern.
+Those interns who choose to participate in the optional 3-month international internship after they complete their farm internship will be encouraged to raise support through fundraising activities.
+All of these experiences are integral to the intern’s learning.

 To supplement their practical learning, interns attend classroom lessons two afternoons per week.
 Curriculum for these lessons covers a broad range of topics, but centers on sustainable agriculture and Christian missions.
 Field trips are also organized to other farms, and interns are encouraged to attend short courses at other facilities in Texas and beyond.
 Click here to review the intern curriculum (Word format) or intern curriculum (pdf format) or our current class schedule.